-(a) In any case in which a member has committed a violation of this Chapter or regulation relating to off-Reservation fishing or hunting, or fishing or hunting on the North Half or commercial fishing taking place at any location on or off the Reservation, the violation shall be charged as a criminal offense under tribal law.
+(a) In any case in which a member has committed a violation of this Chapter or regulation relating to off-Reservation fishing or hunting, or fishing or hunting on the North Half or commercial fishing taking place at any location on or off the Reservation, the violation shall be charged as a Class A criminal offense under tribal law.
+If charged with a criminal offense, the individual may also still be liable for the civil penalty related to the violation.

-- (b) Any natural resources enforcement officer who willfully fails to enforce this Chapter, or a lawful rule, regulation, or order promulgated under this Chapter shall be guilty of a Class A offense. - (c) Criminal proceedings under this Chapter shall be governed by the Tribal Law and Order Code dealing generally with criminal offenses and procedures, unless specifically modified by procedures as set out herein. - (d) The director shall prepare for the approval of the Natural Resources Committee and the Business Council a recommended bail schedule for each violation of this Chapter or regulation sanctioned as a criminal offense.
+- (b) Any natural resources enforcement officer who willfully fails to enforce this Chapter, or a lawful rule, regulation, or order promulgated under this Chapter shall be guilty of a Class A offense. - (c) Criminal proceedings under this Chapter shall be governed by the Tribal Law and Order Code Chapters 2-1 and Chapter 3 dealing generally with criminal offenses and procedures, unless specifically modified by procedures as set out herein.

+- (d) The director shall prepare for the approval of the Natural Resources Committee and the Colville Business Council a recommended bail schedule for each violation of this Chapter or regulation sanctioned as a criminal offense.
 The bail shall be the presumed fine, provided that the Tribal Court shall retain its discretion to impose a different penalty if warranted or to impose imprisonment in addition to or in lieu of a fine unless otherwise provided by this subchapter.
-The Business Council may, but need not, utilize the Liquidated Damage Amount as determined in the procedures for infraction violations under this Code for similar on Reservation violations of this Chapter to apply to as the bail schedule for off-Reservation, or North Half violations.
+The Colville Business Council may, but need not, utilize the Liquidated Damage Amount as determined in the procedures for infraction violations under this Code for similar on Reservation violations of this Chapter to apply to as the bail schedule for off-Reservation, or North Half violations.
 The bail schedule produced by the director or penalty imposed by the Court under this subsection shall be consistent with the sentencing guidelines provided by this section. - (e) Any person who has entered a guilty plea to or has been convicted by the Colville Tribal Court of a criminal violation of this Chapter or any regulation, rule or order promulgated thereunder, shall, unless a different penalty or punishment is specifically provided by this Chapter for that violation, be sentenced as follows: - (1) For the first violation or violations arising out of the same conduct, the member shall, for each violation, be fined up to five-hundred dollars (\$500.00), imprisoned for up to thirty (30) days or both and shall have all wildlife or the value thereof in the possession of the defendant which is connected to the crime forfeited to the Tribes; - (2) For a second violation or violations arising out of the same conduct, within the same fishing or hunting season the member shall, for each violation, be fined up to one-thousand dollars (\$1,000.00), imprisoned for up to six (6) months or both, lose his fishing or hunting privilege for up to six (6) months, and shall have all wildlife in the possession of the defendant which is connected to the crime or its value forfeited to the Tribes; - (3) For each additional violation or violations arising out of the same conduct, within the same fishing or hunting season the member shall for each violation, be fined up to five-thousand dollars (\$5,000.00), imprisoned for up to one (1) year, lose his fishing or hunting privileges for up to five (5) years and have all fish or game in the possession of the defendant which is connected to the crime or its value forfeited to the Tribes.